ujjwalt/guacamole/README.md

 Currently we're not providing any testing helper, thus you need to make sure to cleanup the database yourself before each run.
 You can look at the [`spec/acceptance/spec_helper.rb`](https://github.com/triAGENS/guacamole/blob/master/spec/acceptance/spec_helper.rb) of Guacamole for inspiration of how to do that.

 For test data generation we're using the awesome [Fabrication gem](http://www.fabricationgem.org/).
-Again you find some usage examples in under Guacamole's own acceptance tests.
+Again you find some usage examples in Guacamole's own acceptance tests.
 We didn't tested Factory Girl yet, but it eventually will work, too.

 ### Authentication